Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 <br/>

 ### Level 0
-Access the website with the link : http://natas0.natas.labs.overthewire.org .
+Access the website with the link : http://natas0.natas.labs.overthewire.org . <br>
-Insert the credentials :
+Insert the credentials : <br>
-username : natas0
+username : natas0 <br>
-password : natas0
+password : natas0 <br>

 We see a page with written that we will find the password for the next level in this page.
 If look in the page we can see there is only that sentence and the background, a good way to start to analyze a web-page and discover more info about it is to view its source code.